chummelt/Twitter-Data-in-R-Using-Rtweet/README.md

 # Twitter-Data-in-R-Using-Rtweet

-This is a tutorial for scrapting Twitter data with R. This tutorial is divided into 2 parts:
+This is a tutorial for scrapting Twitter data with R. This tutorial is divided into two parts:

 1. Connection to Twitter
 2. Using Twitter data for descriptive analysis